cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

   <command 1>
   <command 2>

-Next, you can submit your *sbatch* script with ``sbatch`` commands.
-You can override the parameters specified in script by providing the appropriate parameter at launch time::
+Next, you can submit your *sbatch* script with ``sbatch`` command.
+You can override the parameters specified in scripts by providing the appropriate parameter at launch time::

   $ sbatch --cpus-per-task 2 --mem=4G <sbatch script>